Actinopterygii

-The ray-finned fishes are so called because their fins are webs of skin supported by bony or horny spines (rays), as opposed to the fleshy, lobed fins that characterize the class Sarcopterygii (lobe-finned fish).
-These actinopterygian fin rays attach directly to the proximal or basal skeletal elements, the radials, which represent the link or connection between these fins and the internal skeleton (e.g., pelvic and pectoral girdles).
+Ray-finned fish are so called because of their lightly built fins made of webbings of skin supported by radially extended thin bony spines called lepidotrichia, as opposed to the bulkier, fleshy fins of the sister clade Sarcopterygii (lobe-finned fish).
+Resembling folding fans, the actinopterygian fins can easily change shape, orientation and wetted area, providing superior thrust-to-weight ratios per movement compared to sarcopterygian and chondrichthyian fins.
+The fin rays attach directly to the proximal or basal skeletal elements, the radials, which represent the articulation between these fins and the internal skeleton (e.g., pelvic and pectoral girdles).